anze3db/adventofcode/README.md

 Helper utilities for solving Advent of Code puzzles.

+* Project scaffolding with `adventofcode init`
 * No copy-pasting puzzle inputs into files.
 * No need to use low-level file APIs to read your inputs.
 * Performance reports for example inputs and puzzle inputs.
-* Submit the answer immediately when your code returns the result 🏎️
+* Submit the answer immediately when your code returns the result 🏅

 ## Usage